Overview

 The beneficiary and/or estate executor doesn't have to be a Wealthsimple client to receive the assets.

-Step 1: Contact our client success team
+Step 1: Contact our support team

 - We can't disclose any information about the deceased individual's Wealthsimple profile during this stage.